Biometris/douconca/README.md

 rows by their total) or, in the general weighted case, using \code{\link{wrda}}.
-Division by the sample total has the advantage that the multivariate analysis corresponds with an unweighted (multi-trait) community-level analysis, instead of being weighted, which may give a puzzling differences between common univariate and this multivariate analysis.
+Division by the sample total has the advantage that the multivariate analysis corresponds with an unweighted (multi-trait) community-level analysis, instead of being weighted, which may give a puzzling difference between common univariate and this multivariate analysis.

 Reference: ter Braak, CJF, Šmilauer P, and Dray S. 2018.
 Algorithms and biplots